Supernowae/capstone/README.md

 There are several points that can be improved for better results:

 - calculate surface dependent elo-scores
-- maybe imrove the fuction for the elo-score
+- maybe imrove the fucntion for the elo-score
 - parallelize the calculation of the features for accelerated computation and playing with the hyperparameters in the features.
 - Try XGBmodels without odds in the features.
 The feature importance of the odds seems to be quite high so they have a large influence on the decisions.
 But the odds gives back the opinion / confidence of the bookmaker and other betters.
 I think it would be better to make an own opinion without the influence of the odds.
 Or maybe at least a combination of it in an ensemble that some models calculte with odds and others without and then check the voting.
 - Find a way to handle the missing values un the generated features for usage with other predictors that do not accept NaNs.
 Then try ANN, Random Forests e.g. maybe with other boosters.